Cryptic crossword: Spoonerism

-A relatively uncommon clue type, a Spoonerism is a play on words where corresponding consonant clusters are switched between two words in a phrase (or syllables in a word) and the switch forms another pair of proper sounding words.
+A Spoonerism is a play on words where corresponding consonant clusters are switched between two words in a phrase (or syllables in a word) and the switch forms another pair of proper sounding words.
 For example: "butterfly" = "flutter by".

 Both the solution word or phrase and its corresponding Spoonerism are clued for, and the clue type is almost always indicated by reference to William Archibald Spooner himself – with some regions/publications insisting his religious title "Rev." or "Reverend" be included.
 In contrast to all other clue types, this makes them almost impossible to disguise.
 But that does not necessarily make them easy.

 An example of a Spoonerism clue is: